-[Brian Khuu] bought a few Gameboy cameras on the Internet and found that they still had pictures on them from a previous owner.
-The memory in the camera has a backup battery and if that battery dies, the pictures are history.
-[Brian] bravely decided to extract the pictures to a PC.
-He knew the protocol for how the Gameboy talked to the companion pocket printer was available, so he used an Arduino and a Web browser to extract the photos.
-The resulting code is on GitHub if you want to save your pictures.
+[Brian Khuu] bought a few Game Boy cameras on the Internet and found that they still had pictures on them from the previous owners.
+The memory in the camera has a backup battery and if that battery dies, the pictures are history, so he decided to mount a rescue operation.

 It works, but [Brian] did run into a few problems.
-For one thing, the devices don’t see to use any flow control so he had no choice but to keep up with the Gameboy.
+For one thing, the devices don’t seem to use any flow control so he had no choice but to keep up with the Game Boy.
 Also, there is a CRC he could not correctly decode.
-However, the pictures look good — well, as good as Gameboy pictures look, at least.
+However, the pictures look good — well, as good as Game Boy pictures look, at least.
 So he did get results.

 We’ve seen this done with a PC before.
 If you are more interested in the reverse, by the way, you can use a real Game Boy printer to print from an Arduino.

 7 thoughts on “Arduino Saves Game Boy Camera”